MicrosoftDocs/sql-docs/docs/reporting-services/troubleshooting/troubleshoot-publishing-or-viewing-a-report-on-a-native-mode-report-server.md

 ## Images and charts don't load when I use Run As and a browser to run my report.
 When you run Report Manager under a different security context, you might not see all report items in a report.

-### Insufficient permissions on Internet temporary file folders
+### Insufficient permissions on internet temporary file folders

 In some circumstances, when you use Report Manager to view published reports that include charts or images, you might not see them.
-For example, when you use the Microsoft Windows **Run As** command to view a report using a different security context, you might not have permissions to the folder where the report server caches charts and images as temporary Internet files.
+For example, when you use the Microsoft Windows **Run As** command to view a report by using a different security context, you might not have permissions to the folder where the report server caches charts and images as temporary internet files.

 Verify that you have permission to access the folders that contain the cached files.